nickmqb/muon/README.md

 The compiler is single threaded right now and there's lots of room for further improvement.
 One major caveat: after the above stages have finished, a C compiler still needs to run to generate the final binary, which usually takes up the most time.
 The LLVM backend will (hopefully) reduce this.

 **Supported platforms**.
 The main focus is on Windows, Linux and macOS.
 However, because the compiler generates C code, it should be able to target most platforms.
-There is one restriction: the compiler assumes a 32-bit architecture.
-64-bit support is in the works.
+Both 32-bit and 64-bit architectures are supported.

 ## Getting started